stokarenko/ruby-features/README.md

 ```

 ### Conditions
-Sometimes is required to apply different things, dependent on some criteria:
+Sometimes it`s required to apply different things, depending on some criteria:
 ```ruby
 RubyFeatures.define 'some_namespace/something_useful' do
   apply_to 'ActiveRecord::Base' do